4 Ways to Lower Cholesterol Without Statins

 Take Certain Supplements

-In addition to diet, one might consider supplements such as plant sterols or plant stanols, which are derived from fruits, vegetables, nuts, and grains.
-These compounds help block the absorption of cholesterol in the gut.
-A study suggested that taking 2 grams of phytosterol daily can reduce LDL cholesterol by about 9 percent.
+In addition to diet, supplements such as plant sterols or plant stanols, which are derived from fruits, vegetables, nuts, and grains, help block the absorption of cholesterol in the gut.
+One study suggested that taking 2 grams of phytosterol daily can reduce LDL cholesterol by about 9 percent.

 Red yeast rice is another supplement to consider, as it contains monacolin K, a natural form of lovastatin, a common statin medication.
 Research has shown that red yeast rice can effectively lower LDL cholesterol levels, with results comparable to those achieved by moderate-intensity statin medications.